dfinity/interface-spec/spec/index.md

 The HTTP response to this request can have the following forms:

 -   200 HTTP status with a non-empty body.
-This status is returned if the replica successfully received the message.
+This status is returned if the canister call completed or was rejected within an implementation-specific timeout.

-    -   A certificate for the state of the update call is produced, and returned in a CBOR (see [CBOR](#cbor)) map with the fields specified below.
-The user should use the certificate to determine the state of the call:
+    -   If the update call completed, a certificate for the state of the update call is produced, and returned in a CBOR (see [CBOR](#cbor)) map with the fields specified below:

         -   `status` (`text`): `"certified_state"`